Group-Divisible Designs (GDD)

 • True – meaning that Sage knows how to build the design

-• check – (boolean) Whether to check that output is correct before returning it.
-As this is expected to be useless (but we are cautious guys), you may want to disable it whenever you want speed.
-Set to True by default.
+• check – boolean (default: True); whether to check that output is correct before returning it.
+As this is expected to be useless, you may want to disable it whenever you want speed.

 EXAMPLES: